day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-- Set uplock=TrueRear，ctaFirm enginesend_order()Function generator response，And it calls its most fundamental functions entrustedsend_server_order()Lock commission to deal with the conversion。The first is to create the original commissionoriginal_req，Then callconverterFile insideOffsetConverterCategoryconvert_order_requestRelated to conversion。
+- Set uplock=TrueRear, ctaFirm enginesend_order()Function generator response, And it calls its most fundamental functions entrustedsend_server_order()Lock commission to deal with the conversion.
+The first is to create the original commissionoriginal_req, Then callconverterFile insideOffsetConverterCategoryconvert_order_requestRelated to conversion.

 ```
     def send_order(